Insect allergies are an abnormal reaction to insects. It may be a reaction to:

 - Epinephrine—medicine for severe reactions.
 It is injected after a sting when someone has severe allergies.
-Often called epi-pen.
+It is often called Epi-Pen.

 - Antihistamine medicine—to decrease swelling and itching.

 - Ice—applied to area of sting or bite.
-Can help to decrease swelling.
+Ice can help to decrease swelling.

 - Corticosteroid medicine—for more severe swelling, itching, nasal congestion, and sneezing.

 - Bronchodilators—inhaled medicine that can help to treat asthma.
-Can reduce wheezing, coughing, and shortness of breath.
+Bronchodilators can reduce wheezing, coughing, and shortness of breath.

 If you have had severe reactions: